 Staff gave up lunch hours to prepare, plant, and pick and gave the vegetables to the Lighthouse Food Bank under the Plant-a-row program, which provided all of the seeds.

-Over the years, staff came and went, but the garden continued to flourish.
-We experimented with different vegetables, battled obstinate weeds, struggled with whose turn it was to water the garden, and happily picked our bounty every Tuesday.
+Over the years, staff came and went, and the garden continued to flourish.
+We experimented with different vegetables, battled obstinate weeds, struggled with whose turn it was to water, and happily picked our bounty every Tuesday.

-Two years ago, Council approved expansion and the small patch became a larger patch, about three times the original size.
-Staff along with a few members of the community organized themselves as "Nourish Community Garden Cooperative" and re-christened the garden "Sharing Square Community Garden", which is open to all who have an interest in vegetable gardening, growing their own food, or eating garden-fresh produce.
-We expanded to include a natural herb garden and a solitary fruit tree, which sadly met its demise last year after meeting the ride-on lawnmower for the first time.
+A few years ago, Council approved expansion and the small patch became a larger patch, about three times the original size.
+We expanded to include a natural herb garden, butterfly garden and a solitary fruit tree, which sadly met its demise the following year after meeting the ride-on lawnmower for the first time.